LnnnnYW/BayCauRETM/paper/paper.md

 \log \mu_k(a_k, \bar y_{k-1}, l)=\theta_{0k}+l^\top\theta_L+y_{k-1}\theta_Y+\theta_A a_k,
 $$

 The time-varying intercepts $\{\beta_{0k}\}$ and $\{\theta_{0k}\}$ parameterize the baseline hazard and event intensity, respectively.
-They are assigned a first-order autoregressive (AR1) smoothing prior to improve stability as at-risk counts diminish in later intervals.
+They are assigned a first-order autoregressive (AR1) smoothing prior.
 See @Oganisian2024 for more details.

 ### Posterior inference and g-computation

-`BayCauRETM` conducts full posterior inference for the models described in the previous section.
-Since the posterior is not available in closed form, it back-ends to Stan [@Stan2017] via the `rstan` package to obtain draws of the model parameters from their joint posterior.
+`BayCauRETM` conducts full posterior inference for the models and back-ends to Stan [@Stan2017] via the `rstan` package since the posterior is not available in closed form.
 Stan is a probabilistic programming language (PPL) that implements cutting edge Hamiltonian Monte Carlo methods to obtain these draws.

-Using a given draw of the model parameters obtained via Stan , `BayCauRETM` computes a posterior draw of $\Delta(s, s')$.
-It does this by approximating both expectations in $\Delta(s, s')$ via Monte Carlo simulations from the model.
-That is, we simulate the joint death-recurrent event process many times under $a(s)$ and compute the average incidence rate across these simulations.
-We do the same under $a(s')$ and take the difference to obtain a posterior draw of $\Delta(s, s')$.
-Doing this across many posterior parameter draws yields a set of posterior draws for $\Delta(s, s')$ as described by @Oganisian2024.
-The mean of these draws is used as a posterior point estimate while a 95% credible interval is formed by taking the 2.5th and 97.5th percentiles as endpoints.
+Using a given draw of the model parameters obtained via Stan.
+For each parameter draw, `BayCauRETM` simulate the joint death-recurrent process under $a(s)$ and $a(s')$ to obtain a posterior draw of $\Delta(s, s')$.
+Reporting over many draws yields posterior samples of $\Delta(s, s')$, as described by @Oganisian2024.
+The posterior mean and the 95% credible interval (2.5th and 97.5th percentiles) are reported.

-### Software workflow

-Standard workflow using the `BayCauRETM` involves the following functions:

-1.  **Model fitting** via `fit_causal_recur()`, which parses formulas for the death hazard and count mean, selects the count family, and configures gAR(1) priors and MCMC settings.

-2.  **Posterior g-computation** with `g_computation()` to evaluate a vector of switch times $s$.

-3.  **Reporting and diagnostics** using `result_summary_table()` and `plot()` to produce tables/figures, `mcmc_diagnosis()` for $\hat R$, effective sample sizes and traceplots, and `propensity_score_diagnostics()` / `switching_probability_summary()` to help assess validity of the required positivity assumptions.

-Sensible defaults are provided, while expert users can override these defaults.
-Outputs are returned as tidy data frames, facilitating integration into literate analysis workflows.

 Detailed usage and example results are available on [GitHub](https://github.com/LnnnnYW/BayCauRETM) (see the [demo PDF](https://github.com/LnnnnYW/BayCauRETM/blob/master/inst/demo_code/demo.pdf)).